Use Case Patterns

 As a rule, abstraction should only be used for use cases triggered by actors or events whose type is to be settled during execution.
 That is best illustrated by by system connections and users access.

-A concrete use case may be defined for the connection of any user (a), subsequently qualified once identified and authorized (b).
-That scenario is not possible with an abstract use case for which there is no concrete actor (c).
+A concrete use case can be included for the connection of any user (a), subsequently qualified once identified and authorized.
+That scenario is not possible with an abstract use case for which there is no concrete actor (b).

 Subsystems & Services